ibm-cloud-docs/ContinuousDelivery/ts_index.md

 {: faq}
 {: support}

 The `AUTHORIZED_USERS_PER_MONTH` quantity is computed as an average of the number of authorized users per day.
 If authorized users are added or removed, the average will increase or decrease.
-For example, if a service instance has one authorized user for the first half of June, then a second authorized user is added on June 16, the `AUTHORIZED_USERS_PER_MONTH` quantity for the month of June will be `1.5`.
+For example, if a service instance has one authorized user for the first half of June, then a second authorized user is added on June 16, the `AUTHORIZED_USERS_PER_MONTH` quantity for the entire month of June will be `1.5`.

 ## Why is the `AUTHORIZED_USERS_PER_MONTH` quantity reported in {{site.data.keyword.cloud_notm}} Billing and usage equal to zero for my {{site.data.keyword.contdelivery_short}} service instance?